2009Yellow/GlowProcessing/README.md

-GlowPsoc
+GlowProcessing
 ========

-Psoc code for pressure sensing on Glow.
+Processing code for pressure sensing on Glow.